d-miller/d-miller.github.io/_posts/2015-3-25-Two-Routes.md

     <th><div style="text-align:center;">Data analysis</div></th >
     <td>
     	<p>Use packages such as ggvis and rCharts to create visualizations in R and Python that are less customizable, but still cover many common uses.</p>
-    	<p>You can create sexy interactive graphics with just a few lines of codes, but will be limited by the libraries' pre-existing chart types (e.g., bar charts).
-However, the much quicker development time is attractive, especially if you already know R/Python.</p>
+    	<p>You can create sexy interactive graphics with just a few lines of codes, but will be limited by the libraries' pre-existing chart types (e.g., bar charts).</p>
     </td>
     <td>People aiming to…
     	<ul>